mrb113/PerfectHash/README.md

 # PerfectHash
 ####Perfect hash function generator for Windows in C

 PerfectHash is a performant library to generate a perfect hash function (i.e. no collisions) for a set of keys.
-Optimized for lookup.
+Optimized for lookup speed.

+NOTE: This library does not generate a minimum perfect hash function because MPHFs are not performance-friendly.
+However, since this library always generates a table size that is a power of two, it will work out to be an MPHF if your number of keys is also a power of two.
+If you don't know what a minimum perfect hash function is, then you're probably a-okay to go ahead with this one.

 ####How To Use
 0. Some (messy) tests are in test.c.
 The example generates a perfect hash function for the keys in kernellist.txt.
 NOTE: This wasn't designed to be a workable example and was for my own testing/performance measurement; in fact, I'd advise against using it right now.
 Making a better example is on my todo list.